estods3/raspberrypi-LiteArmi2/README.md

 cd path/to/this/repo
 ./runRobot.sh
 ```
+This command will launch the robot software on the target hardware (raspberry pi).
+Note: this command may require root (sudo) privileges.
 ##### Terminal 3
 ```
 cd path/to/this/repo
 ./runCC.sh
 ```
+This command will launch the Command Center Interface on the Host PC.
 ##### Terminal 4
 ```
 rqt --perspective-file RobotArmRQT.perspective
 ```
+This command will launch a live visualization view to see ROS signals and a visualization of the robot in real time.
 ### Resources
 https://github.com/AliShug/EvoArm